Sony A99 II versus Panasonic GH5

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5 provides a faster frame rate than the A99 II.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH5 provides a faster frame rate than the A99 II.
 It can shoot movie footage at 4K/60p, while the Sony is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GH5 offers a substantially higher resolution than the one in the A99 II (3680k vs 2400k dots).
-The following table reports on some other key feature differences and similarities of the Sony A99 II, the Panasonic GH5, and comparable cameras.
+The adjacent table lists some of the other core features of the Sony A99 II and Panasonic GH5 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony A99 II (⇒ rgt)||2400||YES||3.0||1229||tilting||no||8000||12.0||no||YES|

 |Panasonic GH5 (⇒ lft)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|

 |Sony A7R II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|